inet-framework/inet/showcases/wireless/analogmodel/doc/index.rst

 nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
 In this case, it is an adequate abstraction for physical layer behavior.

+..
 The following modules use the unit disk analog model:

-- :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; to be used with all unit disk radio types
+.. - :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; to be used with all unit disk radio types
-- :ned:`GenericUnitDiskRadio`: generic radio using the unit disk analog model; contains :ned:`GenericTransmitter` and :ned:`GenericReceiver`
+.. - :ned:`GenericUnitDiskRadio`: generic radio using the unit disk analog model; contains :ned:`GenericTransmitter` and :ned:`GenericReceiver`
-- :ned:`Ieee80211UnitDiskRadio`: unit disk version of Wifi; contains :ned:`Ieee80211Transmitter`, :ned:`Ieee80211Receiver`, and :ned:`Ieee80211Mac`
+.. - :ned:`Ieee80211UnitDiskRadio`: unit disk version of Wifi; contains :ned:`Ieee80211Transmitter`, :ned:`Ieee80211Receiver`, and :ned:`Ieee80211Mac`

+The following radios can use the unit disk analog model:

+- :ned:`GenericRadio`: generic radio using the unit disk analog model; contains :ned:`GenericTransmitter` and :ned:`GenericReceiver`
+- :ned:`ApskRadio`: a hypotetical radio that uses one of the well-known modulations without utilizing techniques such as forward error correction, interleaving, or spreading; contains :ned:`ApskTransmitter` and :ned:`ApskReceiver`
+- :ned:`Ieee80211Radio`: unit disk version of Wifi; contains :ned:`Ieee80211Transmitter`, :ned:`Ieee80211Receiver`, and :ned:`Ieee80211Mac`
+- :ned:`Ieee802154NarrowbandRadio`: TODO

+All unit disk radios can be used with :ned:`RadioMedium`, just set the radio medium's signal analog representation to `unitdisk`.

 Example: Testing Routing Protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~